hpe-container-platform-community/hcp-demo-env-aws-terraform/learn/HCP_Foundation_Concepts/controller_gateway_and_worker_hosts.md

 ## Overview

-HPE Container Platform has four main types of hosts.
-Understanding the different types of hosts is key foundation knowledge.
+HPE Container Platform has four main types of hosts - understanding the different types of hosts is core foundation knowledge.

 ## Objectives